-The estate is located in the community Mönchhof in Burgenland DAC area Lake Neusiedl (Austria).
-It was built by the family from 1975 to virtually zero.
-After training in viticulture in Eisenstadt and Krems as well as internship in two renowned wineries in Austria and California The winery is run since 2000 by Johannes Berger.
-In the period from 2006 to 2008, the company was expanded and modernized with new buildings for processing (Presshaus) and storage.
-According to the philosophy of the company, the highest goal is to produce very good quality.
+The estate is located in the Mönchhof community in the Burgenland DAC area Lake Neusiedl (Austria).
+It was built from scratch by the family from 1975 onwards.
+After training in viticulture in Eisenstadt and Krems as well as internship in two renowned wineries in Austria and California the winery has been managed by Johannes Berger since 2000.
+The company was expanded and modernized in the period from 2006 to 2008 with new buildings for processing (press house) and storage.
+According to the company's philosophy, the highest goal is to produce very good quality.

-The vineyards cover 18 hectares of vineyards in the vineyards Breitenteiläcker, Holzäcker, Kurzbürg, Langbürg, Upper Pohnpühl, Pötschenäcker, Rappühlweingärten, Spählingäcker, Theiltenäcker, Waldäcker and Wiesenackerl with quite different soil types, They are with the red wines Zweigelt, Shiraz ( Syrah ) St. Laurent.
+The vineyards cover 18 hectares of vineyards in the vineyards Breitteiläcker, Holzäcker, Kurzbürg, Langbürg, Obere Pohnpühl, Pötschenäcker, Rappühl vineyards, Spählingäcker, Theiltenäcker, Waldäcker and Wiesenackerl with quite different soil types, You are with the red varieties Zweigelt, Shiraz ( Syrah ) St. Laurent.
 Cabernet Sauvignon.
-Merlot and Rathay, as well as with the white wine varieties Green Valtellina.
+Merlot and Rathay, as well as with the white wines Green Valtellina.
 Chardonnay.
 Scheurebe.
 Riesling.
 Sauvignon Blanc.
 Neuburger and Gewurztraminer planted.
-The management is carried out with natural, environmentally friendly methods.
-These include beneficial to the user Pesticides. fertilization only after previous Bonitur (Soil analysis) and abandonment herbicides in the weed control.
+Management is carried out using natural, environmentally friendly methods.
+These include beneficial to the beneficial species Pesticides. fertilization only after previous Bonitur (Soil analysis) and waiving herbicides in weed control.

-The basement works are done with a substantial absence of chemical cleaning agents; instead hot water and high pressure washers are used.
-Vinification focuses on both traditional methods and modern technology.
-Most of the fermentation is done with pure-yeast, certain wines are for individual development spontaneous fermented.
-The grapes of the white wines are without stemming after gentle squeeze slowly fermented and in the stainless steel tank or im big wooden barrel expanded.
-The ripened grapes for the red wines are in vats or special red wine tartanks (with overpumping ) mashing ever fermented and then go through another one to four weeks Maceration, Depending on the type of wine, the aging takes 8 to 12 months in stainless steel, or 18 to 30 months in large oak barrels or in Barrique, In weather-appropriate years are also Trockenbeerenauslese and Eiswein vinified.
+The basement works are largely without chemical cleaning agents; hot water and pressure washer are used instead.
+Vinification uses both traditional methods and modern technology.
+The fermentation takes place mostly with pure yeast, certain wines are for the purpose of individual development spontaneous fermented.
+The grapes of the white wines are without stemming after more gentle squeeze slowly fermented and im stainless steel tank or in large wooden barrel expanded.
+The rubbed grapes for the red wines are in vats or special red wine fermentation tanks (with overpumping ) mashing ever fermented and then go through another one to four weeks Maceration, Depending on the type of wine, it is aged for 8 to 12 months in stainless steel, or 18 to 30 months in a large wooden barrel or in Barrique, In weather-appropriate years too Trockenbeerenauslese and Eiswein vinified.